ciencialatitud0/EPIC_4/EPIC_4/info/programme.md

 13h00 - 15h00: Lunch Break

 15h00 - 17h00: Tutorial 6: Introduction to Physics-informed Neural Networks (Andrés Morales-Naverrete, U. Konstanz)

+This hands-on tutorial offers a introduction to Physics-Informed Neural Networks (PINNs), a cutting-edge approach that integrates physical laws with deep learning techniques.
+Participants will explore the fundamental principles of PINNs, including their architecture, training process, and applications in solving partial differential equations (PDEs).
+The tutorial will cover practical aspects such as formulating physical constraints, implementing PINNs using popular deep learning frameworks, and evaluating their accuracy and efficiency.

 19h00 - 20h00: Special Dinner